ASP.NET Core InProcess Hosting

 To do so, right-click on your project in the Solution Explorer and click on the Properties option from the context menu, which will open the Project Properties window.
 Select the Debug tab from this window and click the Open debug launch profiles UI button, as shown in the image below.

-Once you click on the Open debug launch profiles UI button, it will open the Launch Profile window.
-From this window, select IIS Express and scroll down; somewhere, you will find the Hosting Model drop-down list with the following values.
-As we have already set InProcess as our hosting model in the Project Properties window, you will see that the In Process Hosting Model is selected as the default hosting model.
+Once you click on the Open debug launch profiles UI button, the Launch Profile window will open.
+From this window, select IIS Express and scroll down.
+You will find the Hosting Model drop-down list with the following values somewhere.
+As we have already set InProcess as our hosting model in the Project Properties window, you will see that the In-Process Hosting Model has been selected as the default hosting model here.
 Whatever hosting model you want to use, you can also change it here.

 What Happens When We Set the Hosting Model as InProcess?

-The process name used to execute the application is w3wp in the case of IISSimilarly, if it is IIS Express, the process name will be iisexpress.
+The process name used to execute the application code is w3wp in the case of IIS.
+Similarly, if it is IIS Express, the process name will be iisexpress.

-How to use InProcess Hosting to Run Application?
+How Do We Use InProcess Hosting Model to Run Applications?

-To use the InProcess hosting model in Visual Studio, first, we need to set the launch profile as IIS Express, as shown in the image below.
+To use the InProcess Hosting Model in Visual Studio, we first need to set the launch profile to IIS Express, as shown in the image below.

-How to use InProcess Hosting to Run Application?
+How Do We Use InProcess Hosting Model to Run Applications?

-How to use InProcess Hosting to Run Application?
+How Do We Use InProcess Hosting Model to Run Applications?

 You are getting the above message from the following MapGet method, which is present inside the Main method of the Program class, as shown in the image below.

-To display the process name in the browser, you need to use System.Diagnostics.Process.GetCurrentProcess().ProcessName within the Main method of the Program class.
+To display the name of the process that executes our application code in the browser, we need to use the System.Diagnostics.Process.GetCurrentProcess().ProcessName statement within the Main method of the Program class.
 So, modify the Main method of the Program class as follows.

 namespace FirstCoreWebApplication